Project Abraham and the Yazidi Refugees

 The MOZUUD Freedom Foundation was launched in early 2015 to help unite people around the world to speak with one powerful voice on important issues, whether they are local, regional, national or international.

-Project Abraham is an initiative of Mozuud RSVP (Resettlement and Support for Victims of Persecution) created in 2015 to help save the Yazidi people in Iraq from genocide and ethnic-cleansing and help refugees in Canada to build a new life.
+Project Abraham is an initiative of Mozuud RSVP (Resettlement and Support for Victims of Persecution) created in 2015 to facilitate bringing Yezidi victims of ISIS to safety in Canada.

 Some background on the Yazidi People

 The Yazidi are a religious minority who were concentrated in a remote area in Northern Iraq.
 Yazidism is one of the oldest religions in the Middle East, dating back 6,000 years.
 The Yazidi people speak Kurmanji Kurdish and their cultural practices are observed in Kurdish, which is also the language of almost all their orally transmitted religious traditions.